Habib Diarra

-Mouhamadou Habib Diarra (born 3 January 2004) is a Senegalese professional footballer who plays as a midfielder for club Sunderland and the Senegal national team.
+Mouhamadou Habib Mbacke Diarra (born 3 January 2004) is a French-Senegalese professional footballer who plays as a midfielder for club Sunderland and the Senegal national team.

 Club career

 Strasbourg

 A youth product of Mulhouse and Strasbourg, Diarra signed his first professional contract with Strasbourg on 18 August 2021.
 He made his professional debut with Strasbourg in a 5–1 Ligue 1 win over Saint-Étienne on 17 October 2021.

 On July 21, 2022, Diarra extended his contract with Racing until June 2027.

 On April 16, 2023, Diarra scored his first professional goal in Ligue 1 during the 31st matchday of the 2022–23 season, finding the net in the 71st minute against AC Ajaccio, less than ten minutes after coming on as a substitute.

 On November 23, 2023, Strasbourg announced a one-year extension of Diarra's contract, which now runs until June 2028.

 Sunderland

 On 1 July 2025, Diarra moved to Premier League side Sunderland, signing a five-year contract.